 Likewise the Uruguay government admits that without this adjustment the budget deficit would have been above 5% of GDP, and it must also address that outlays during 2016 have continued at a faster rate than the growth of the economy.

 Government non financial revenue was equivalent to 29.1% of GDP during 2016, which is a 0.1 percentage point increase over the end of 2015.
 Government corporations which work under a monopoly system, mainly power, fuels and telecommunications experienced a significant poor performance, despite an improvement from previous years when their combined deficit was almost 3% of GDP.
-On the opposite, primary outlays totaled 27.2% of GDP, an 0.8 percentage point increase over the end of 2015, mainly because of transfers to the old pension scheme, helping the fuels monopoly pay an oil debt to Venezuela, absorbing a US$ 71 million debt with the Scotia Bank arisen from the closure of the flag carrier Pluna, --decided by ex president Mujica--, an extension of the healthcare system to low income pensioners and support for companies that went broke but were converted into non profitable cooperatives by the government of ex president Mujica.
+On the opposite, primary outlays totaled 27.2% of GDP, an 0.8 percentage point increase over the end of 2015, mainly because of transfers to the old pension scheme, helping the fuels monopoly pay an oil debt to Venezuela, absorbing a US$ 71 million debt with the Scotia Bank arisen from the closure of the flag carrier Pluna, --decided by ex president Mujica--, an extension of the healthcare system to low income pensioners and support for companies that went broke but were converted IGNORE INTO non profitable cooperatives by the government of ex president Mujica.

 Finally the capital investments chapter was equivalent to 2.4% of GDP, 0.1 percentage point increase over 2015 and debt, capital and interest payments totaled 3.3% of GDP.